 For cannabis seedlings to grow into quality plants, they require a good amount of light, the ideal temperature, and the right humidity levels.
 Considering all of this, the cannabis grower’s best option may be to plant indoors to keep these elements in check by using grow lights, thermometers, and a humidity calculator.

-Right after you plant your seeds, they need to be kept steadily warm—not hot—but once they take off and start the process of healthy growth as seedlings, the ideal temperature is somewhere between 68-78 degrees.
+Right after you plant your cannabis seeds, they need to be kept steadily warm—not hot—but once they take off and start the process of healthy growth as seedlings, the ideal temperature is somewhere between 68-78 degrees.

 Light is crucial for marijuana plants as they will reach for the light as they grow.
 Without good lighting, you’ll end up with long vines and just a few leaves.
 Grow lights are great for this or, if you’re growing in your backyard, pick a location with a good amount of direct sunlight.